kaygar86/Election_Analysis/README.md

 # Election Analysis

 # Project Overview
-The Colorado Board of Elections employees Seth and Tom requested an election audit of a recent local congressional election.
+Colorado Board of Elections employees Seth and Tom requested an election audit of a recent local congressional election.
 For the analysis we were tasked with the following:

 - Calculate the total number of votes cast.
 - Get a complete list of candidates who received votes.